 Myanmar is a large country with a population of more than 56 million people.
 It consists of different ethnic groups which mainly include Chinese, and Indians, etc. Different religions are also practiced by the locals with mainly people with a background of Christianity, Hinduism and Islam.
 People in Myanmar are known for their friendliness and helpfulness.

-Q&A : Cost of living and budget to live in Myanmar as a foreigners?
+Q&A : Cost of living and budget to expatriate in Myanmar – Answers to the most asked questions

 💻 I need stable Internet connection for my work.
 Is it possible in Myanmar?